Edward the Black Prince: Death

-From the period of the Good Parliament, Edward knew that he was dying.
-His fits of dysentery had become so violent they occasionally caused him to faint.
-(Note: It is widely believed that he contracted amoebic dysentery but some argue against the likelihood that he could sustain a ten-year battle with dysentery.
-Other possible diagnoses include nephritis, cirrhosis or a combination of these.(Green 2007; MacNalty 1955).)
-He left gifts for his servants in his will and said goodbye to Edward III, whom he asked to confirm his gifts, pay his debts quickly out of his estate, and protect his son Richard.
-Edward's illness is thought to have started after his victory at the Battle of Nájera in 1367, relapsing sporadically over the next 9 years of his life.
-There are several diverse infections or inflammatory conditions that may have led to his demise.
-These might include malaria (specifically vivax), brucellosis, inflammatory bowel disease, or long-term complications of acute dysentery.
-However, chronic dysentery is probably unlikely.
+Following the Good Parliament, Edward knew that he was dying.
+His fits of dysentery had become so violent they sometimes made him faint.
+(Note: It is widely believed that he contracted amoebic dysentery, but some argue against the likelihood that he could sustain a ten-year battle with dysentery.
+Other possible diagnoses include nephritis, cirrhosis, or a combination of these.
+(Green 2007; MacNalty 1955).)
+He left gifts for his servants in his will, and said goodbye to Edward III, whom he asked to confirm his gifts, pay his debts quickly out of his estate, and protect his son Richard.
+Edward's illness likely started after the Battle of Nájera, and relapsed at various points until his death.
+His death may have been caused by P. vivax malaria, brucellosis, inflammatory bowel disease, long-term complications of acute dysentery (probably not chronic dysentery), or similar conditions.

 His death was announced at the Palace of Westminster on 8 June 1376.
 (Note: It is asserted by Caxton, in his continuation of the "Polychronicon", cap.8, that the Prince died at his manor of Kennington and that his body was brought to Westminster on 8 July, Trinity Sunday, a day he had always kept with special reverence (Hunt 1889 cites Chandos, vol. 1. p.
 4201)) In his last moments, he was attended by the Bishop of Bangor who urged him to ask forgiveness of God and of all those he had injured.
-He "made a very noble end, remembering God his Creator in his heart" and asked people to pray for him.